I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 3. Retail Salesperson

-Your job is to find companies that are more pregnancy-friendly – maternity stores are your best bet!
+Your job is to find companies that are pregnant-friendly – maternity stores are your best bet!

-Retail work generally has a lot of turnover and you are likely to pick up extra work during holiday seasons.
+Retail work generally has a high turnover rate and you are likely to pick up extra work during holiday seasons.

 This is one of the best jobs for pregnant women who love math.